zawadz88/AnalyticsEventGenerator/README.md

 # TODOs

-- sample apps
+- Fix native iOS sample for XCode 15
-  -- configure native app samples (JS, iOS) to take distributed shared library from private NPM artifactory and Cocoapods/SPM -- make the samples with more real world examples - configure a dummy analytics service to send events on button clicks in the samples
+- copy the real-world sample from multiplatform project Sample to native project samples
 - clean up CodeGenerator
 - more unit tests for plugin, especially code generation
-- add info in README how to run locally
+- add info in README how to run locally, what to install, which commands to execute etc.
+- republish Github Packages
+- make Github repo public
+- configure native iOS app sample to take distributed shared library from private Cocoapods specs
--- for native samples how to setup, update for local dependencies instead of remote, install dependencies etc.
+- for native samples how to setup, update for local dependencies instead of remote, install dependencies etc.
 - GithubActions/CI support
 - add an option to provide an allowlist for event/attribute names or an interface for filtering/truncating attributes/values